oo-loop/loop/README.md

 Loop is a Sass (scss) framework aiming to create a more maintainable and readable CSS.
 Fully customizable, It gives you complete control on your project to let you create and match your styles with your design needs.

-Loop offers easy management and access to all your variables in one config file.
+Loop offers easy management and access to all your variables in a single config map.

 ## Why Loop ?
 Have you ever worked on a project with your go-to css framework realizing that you were only using 10% of it.
 You had to add your own utilities, your own components and when trying to reuse something from its library, you actually had to overwrite some rules, tweak it, in order to reproduce what you wish for.